Carnegie Hall, Room 409

 - all things are connected; no place, person, phenomenon, text or tale exists alone.

-- borders (national, regional, continental, physical, legal and more) fix and separate, just as they are regularly cross and redrawn.
+- borders (national, regional, continental, physical, legal and more) fix and separate, just as they are regularly crossed and redrawn.

 - categories (racial, ethnic, class, sexual, cultural, religious and more) matter, are inevitably produced, often conflict, and regularly overlap.

 - history and ideologies flow forward, are retrospectively revised, and are eternally contested.

 - humans and their institutions emerge from the earth, but now exercise troubled dominion over it.

-- despite human power, too many people are poor and lack autonomy and rights, subject to powerful institutions and discourse only marginally under their control.
+- despite human power, too many people are poor and lack autonomy and rights, subject to powerful institutions and discourses only marginally under their control.

 In this context, and in the context of Macalester’s internationalist commitments, we aim to educate cosmopolitan young people, across geographies and fields, strongly equipped and powerfully inclined to understand the world and seek positive change.